EL PASO COUNTY, Colo. (KKTV) - UPDATE: (5/16)

-Months later, she says another company completed the work.
+Months later, she says another company completed a portion of her roof.

 Pelton started looking into Aspen Peaks Roofing and uncovered that the owner of the company, Nathan Hardage, has already been in trouble before.
 He was arrested in 2017 on one theft case, and according to an arrest affidavit is currently facing charges in another case.
 The affidavit reads that a customer named David claimed he paid $4,800 to have his roof fixed.
 Court paper say months went by and nothing was done.

 Pelton caught up with Nathan at a recent court appearance to get his side of the story.

 Pelton: "Some of your customers have reached out to me saying they paid you and that no work was done.
 Do you have a comment?"